Jabst/COMP-NAVQDSL/README.md

 So step by step the user has to:

-* Open the web interface
+* Open the web interface (located on /interface/index.html)
-* Start the Java application
+* Start the Java application (run /compiler/Server.java)

 After these steps the user can type in the input field on the web interface.